 Between Piper streets North and South, Annandale

 Hinsby Park is a favourite spot for local families to meet for a picnic or early takeaway dinner.
-And with the arrival of Cornersmith directly across the road, this park got a whole lot more exciting.
+And with the arrival of Cornersmith directly across the road a few years ago, this park got a whole lot more exciting.
 The play equipment is suitable for littlies through to bigger kids.
 A low stone wall surrounds the park but unfortunately won’t impede adventurous toddlers!